Geborgen/nordic-souls/README.md

 My specs are the minimum recommended for the best experience.

-With the default ENB, in heavy areas (Falkreath/Riverwood) I might drop down to 35 FPS, but in most other exteriors I'll get closer to 55 FPS.
+With the default ENB, in certain heavy areas I might drop down to 35 FPS, but in most other exteriors I'll get closer to 50 FPS.
 Keep in mind my PC is by no means new, and this is without any of the performance tweaks.
 Many users report a stable high FPS in most or all areas of the game.
 If you need more performance, check out the [performance guide](https://github.com/Geborgen/nordic-souls/blob/main/PERFORMANCEGUIDE.md).
 With my PC being the minimum for a good experience, this list can be considered performance-friendly for most systems.

 ## Installation